-1. Doctoral Plan of Study Summary Form.
-This form requires the signature of a student's research advisor, and should be submitted to the administrative office along with the Request/Report for Doctoral Comprehensive Exam.
-Staff in the administrative office will forward the form to the Graduate College.
-The plan of study is evaluated against the student's grade report and current registration, and an approved copy will be returned for inclusion in the student's file.

-- 2. Request/Report for Doctoral Comprehensive Exam.
-This form will be prepared after the student's GAC accepts the research proposal, and has determined a date and time for an oral comprehensive examination.
-This form should be completed in the administrative office with the Doctoral Plan of Study, and submitted at least two weeks prior to the comprehensive examination date.
+- 1. Doctoral Plan of Study Summary Form: This form requires the signature of a student's research advisor, and should be completed by the Graduate Program Coordinator, who will forward it to the Graduate College along with the Request/Report for Doctoral Comprehensive Exam.
+The plan of study is evaluated against the student's grade report and current registration, and an approved copy will be returned for inclusion in the student's file. - 2.
+Request/Report for Doctoral Comprehensive Exam: This form will be prepared by the Graduate Program Coordinator after the student's GAC accepts the research proposal, and has determined a date and time for an oral comprehensive examination.
+This form, along with the Doctoral Plan of Study, should be submitted at least two weeks prior to the comprehensive examination date.
 This form will be used to record the results of the oral comprehensive exam. - 3.
-Application for Graduate College Degree.
-This form must be filed very early in the semester that the student wishes to graduate.
-Apply on MyUI at the following link: https://myui.uiowa.edu - 4.
-Request/Report for Final Examination: Advanced Degree.
-This form must be completed and submitted to the administrative office at least three weeks prior to the examination date.
+Application for Graduate College Degree: This form must be filed early in the semester that the student wishes to graduate.
+Apply on MyUI at the following link: https://myui.uiowa.edu.

+4. Request/Report for Final Examination: Advanced Degree: This form must be completed by the Graduate Program Coordinator at least three weeks prior to the examination date.
 This form will be used to record the results of the final oral thesis defense.